Get a Tip

 Wall padding

 If someone you are supporting with epilepsy tends to fall in the same place you can use wall padding in that area.
-You can get it from a no of suppliers, including: www.kiddiecush.co.uk
+You can get it from a number of suppliers.

 Radiator guards